-When it comes to listing a home for sale, sellers don’t want to leave anything to chance, including what day they list their home.
-So Redfin analyzed a sample of 100,000 homes that sold in 2017 and the results are in.
+When it comes to real estate, sellers don’t want to leave anything to chance, including what day they list their home on the market.
+So Redfin analyzed a sample of 100,000 houses sold in 2017 and the results are in.

-To sell for the most money, you should put your home on the market on a Wednesday.
+To sell for the most money, you should put your house on the market on a Wednesday.
 To sell the fastest, list on a Thursday.
-Avoid Sunday, which is the worst day to list.
+Avoid Sunday, which is the worst day to list to attract buyers.

 Because homes listed on Sunday perform the worst, we used Sunday as a baseline to compare how much better homes do when listed on the other days of the week.
-Full methodology is below.
+The full methodology is below.

 Wednesday’s Price Advantage

-Homes listed on Wednesday had an advantage of $2,023 in sale price over homes listed on a Sunday, a sale-to-list premium of 0.53 percent.
+Houses listed on Wednesday had an advantage of $2,023 in sale price over houses listed on a Sunday, a sale-to-list premium of 0.53 percent.
 For a $500,000 house, that means you could make $2,650 more just by listing on a Wednesday instead of a Sunday.

 Thursday’s Speed and Certainty Advantage